maneesh-313/spring-rest-ecommerce-codeql/README.md

 ## REST API Endpoints

-All inputs and outputs use JSON format
+All inputs and outputs use JSON format.

 **To open Swagger (interactive) API documentation, navigate your browser to [YOUR-URL]/swagger-ui.html**